-Our driver will stay with us serving our transport needs for the full 9 days.
-Often these drivers go above and beyond to accommodate our sometimes unusual needs.
-Consider planning ahead for a generous tip should our driver deserve it (it's easy to run low of cash by day 9).
+Our driver will stay with us serving our transport needs for the full 10 days.
+Often these drivers go above and beyond to accommodate our sometimes-unusual needs.
+Consider planning ahead for a generous tip should our driver deserve it (it's easy to run low of cash by day 10).

-Thom's Tip: You should have your poles by now but if you are in group 2 or 3 you have time if you order now.
+Thom's Tip: You should have your poles by now but if not, you can order now.
 If you need poles or want to upgrade I highly recommend these 7.6oz carbon fiber poles.
 Go to: HikerHunger.com

 I have used these carbon fiber poles for years now as have several other Cairn Stone vets who also recommend these.